alessadroc/pr-calculator/readme.md

-# Fortnite Power Ranking Calculator
+# Power Ranking Calculator

 ## Overview

-The Power Ranking Calculator is a simple Discord Application that calculates the PR (Power Ranking) gained based on a player's placement in various Fortnite tournaments.
+The Power Ranking Calculator is a simple Discord Application that calculates the PR (Power Ranking) gained based on a player's placement in various  tournaments of competitive online gaming.
 The program allows users to use a command where they input an event, ranking, and receive a PR estimate.

 An accuracy of around 95% has been achieved in PR calculation.